Generic selectors

 Club CEO Lorenzo Vitali has stated that Roma is nearing the commencement of construction on their new stadium.
 Vitali aimed to clarify that the long-anticipated project would soon become a reality.
 Since the initial proposal for a new stadium surfaced in 2011, bureaucratic obstacles have hindered its progress, including tensions with the local community at the proposed stadium location.

 On New Year's Eve, fans were taken aback by a visual presentation of the planned new stadium during a video message from the club's owners, the Friedkin Group.
-This signifies that 2025 will be a significant year for Giallorossi supporters, who have long awaited their own stadium.
-A new facility for Roma also represents a major step toward modernization, moving away from their current venue, which is nearing fifty years of age.
+This signifies that 2025 will be a significant year for Giallorossi supporters, who have long awaited their stadium.
+A new facility for Roma also represents a major step toward modernisation, moving away from their current venue, which is nearing fifty years of age.

 Reports indicate that the project's cost has now doubled, with construction expected to start in February 2025 and aimed for completion in 2027.
 When a feasibility study was unveiled in April 2022, the estimated cost of constructing a new stadium for Roma was around €570 million.
 However, as of January 2025, this figure will balloon to at least €1 billion for the new Roma stadium.